SkygearIO/skygear-doc/content/ios/record.md

 ### SKYRecord

 `SKYRecord` is a key-value data object which can be stored in a _database_.
-Each record has a _type_, which describes what kind of data this record holds.
+Each record has a `recordType`, which describes the _type_ of data this record holds.

 A record can store whatever values that's JSON-serializable, it include strings, numbers, booleans, dates, plus several custom type that Skygear